frankthelen/rools/README.md

 ### Rule groups

-Besides activation groups, Rools has currenly *no other concept of grouping rules* such as agenda groups or rule flow groups which you might know from other rule engines.
+Besides activation groups, Rools has currently *no other concept of grouping rules* such as agenda groups or rule flow groups which you might know from other rule engines.
 And there are currently no plans to support such features.

 However, if that solves your needs, you can consecutively run different sets of rules against the same facts.
 Rules in different instances of Rools are perfectly isolated and can, of course, run against the same facts.